 With the above in mind, The Travelling Tom will start to utilize this technology in the content creation process.
 The aim is to leverage the technology in a way that is consistent with the stated editorial guidelines to increase the helpfulness of this website.

-An example might be: A writer outlines 5 crucial pieces of information that they wish to be conveyed to a reader within a single paragraph, with a view to giving the reader an accurate answer to their query in the fastest amount of time.
+An example might be: A writer outlines 5 crucial pieces of information that they wish to be conveyed to a reader within a single paragraph, to give the reader an accurate answer to their query in the fastest amount of time.

 From our testing, we have found AI to be superior to a human writer at this task.
 Therefore a human writer may use AI to help construct paragraphs to insert into the content.

-Content will always be thoroughly checked by a human prior to publishing.
+Content will always be thoroughly checked by a human before publishing.
 We hope that the use of AI will improve the usefulness, readability, and conciseness of our content.

 As previously discussed, it’s part of our mission to ensure our content is up-to-date and accurate.
 We will endeavor to correct any errors or misleading information within our content as quickly as possible after it is discovered.